maxnyla/muffin-tastic/TESTING.md

 Whilst working on this project I encountered a series of issues that I needed to overcome.
 Please see below for details.

--Database connection:
+- Database connection:

 When attempting to build the registration page, I was faced with an issue where the new users were not registered by the database.
 After some troubleshooting I realised that I had an incorrect db name in my env.py file.
 After I corrected this and restarted my workspace it worked correctly and the database was displaying my activity and connections

--Materialize icons
+- Materialize icons

 I decided to remove the link to the sytlesheet for them from base html as they were not displaying correctly and they messed up the design of my cards when displayed on the screen.

--Recipes Jinja templating
+- Recipes Jinja templating

 When adding the recipe loop within the recipes.html file, I had a jinja error stating 'recipe is not defined'.
 This was due to the fact that I had mistakenly left some redundant code in the file so my actual loop wasn't running.
 I removed the extra code and after reloading the app, it worked.